Ferdinand N. Kahler

-Ferdinand Nickolas Kahler Sr. (November 20, 1864 – November 14, 1927) was an American inventor, entrepreneur and automobile pioneer who founded The Kahler Co. in New Albany, Indiana.
+Ferdinand Nickolas Kahler Sr. (November 20, 1864 – November 14, 1927) was an American inventor, entrepreneur and automobile pioneer who founded the Kahler Co. in New Albany, Indiana.

 He was a manufacturer of wood and lumber products, founded two early American automobile companies and was granted patents by the United States Patent and Trademark Office for his inventions.

 Biography

 Ferdinand Nickolas 'Ferd' Kahler Sr. was born November 20, 1864, at Hermsdorf, Bohemia, Austrian Empire (now Heřmánkovice, Česko).
 The first of Anton and Genowefa “Genevieve” (née Scholz) Kahler's five children, Kahler was baptized Catholic the next day.

-At the age of 17, he immigrated to New York City, arriving on September 10, 1881, on the passenger ship SS Elbe.
+At age 17, he immigrated to New York City, arriving on September 10, 1881, on the passenger ship SS Elbe.
 He traveled to Reading, Pennsylvania, visited Louisville, Kentucky, and moved to nearby New Albany, Indiana in 1884.
 Kahler's family followed him to New Albany five years later.
 Kahler married Mary Mathilde (née Leist) in New Albany, Indiana at St. Mark's Evangelical Church in New Albany on May 11, 1868.